divslingerx/colly-sqlite3-storage/README.md

 # colly-sqlite3-storage
 A SQLite3 storage back end  for the Colly web crawling/scraping framework https://go-colly.org

-This implementes both the crawling storage and the queue storage.
+This implements both the crawling storage and the queue storage.

 Example Usage: